Connect with us

 Rosenior: St. Mary’s win what we’ve worked for

-Anass Zaroury bagged his first goal for the club since arriving on loan from before loanee Fabio Carvalho put the visitors in control for their fourth straight away win – and first at Southampton since 1951.
+Anass Zaroury bagged his first goal for the club since arriving on loan from Burnley before Liverpool loanee Fabio Carvalho put the visitors in control for their fourth straight away win – and first at Southampton since 1951.

 Rosenior, whose side made it three wins in a row for the first time since he took over in November 2022 and moved into the play-off places, said: “We’ve come away to an outstanding team, with outstanding players and an outstanding manager, and we had to be brave.